The guest experience, followed by their reviews and therefore your online reputation, are the most important aspect in the Hospitality Industry.

 6. Housekeeping Management

-Keep a record of the Housekeeping activities and all tasks performed, get reports of the total cleaning time, each room attendant cost and productivity, linen and minibar postings, and much more data to help you understand where you can optimise in the most costly hotel department.
+Keep a record of the Housekeeping activities and all tasks performed, get reports of the total cleaning times, each room attendant cost and productivity, linen and minibar postings, and more useful data to help you understand where you can optimise in the most costly hotel department.

 7. System flexibility